 The first graduates of the new Honours program graduated in 1969.

-With the appointment of nine new faculty members in 1969, the School of Physical and Health Education became only the second "Faculty" in the Commonwealth in this field of study.
-Formerly administered by the Director reporting to the Dean of Arts and Science, the new unit became more autonomous under the newly appointed Dean, Dr. P.J.
-Galasso.
+With the appointment of nine new faculty members in 1969, the School of Physical and Health Education became only the second faculty in the Commonwealth in this field of study.
 During the early 1970s, the Faculty revised its undergraduate program to include four separate streams:

 The decreasing number of teaching jobs and the increasing attention to the disciplinary aspects of the field led to a consolidation of the four streams down to three in 1981.
 Further curricular revisions were made throughout the 1980s and 1990s, lowering the Honours degree course requirements from 52 to the current 40 courses.
 The requirement to take a number of activity courses (practica), was also dropped in 1996.
 At that time the current 20-course majors in Leisure and Sport Management and Movement Science were developed.
 The majors were preceded by a two-year core consisting of beginning level courses in all sub-disciplinary areas of Kinesiology.
 With minor modifications, this is the current undergraduate degree program in Kinesiology that leads to a Bachelor of Human Kinetics (Honours).
 It is also a program that meets the Kinesiology Accreditation Standards as outlined by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA).

-In the spring 2002 Convocation, our 2000th graduate walked across the stage, receiving congratulations from the then University President Ross Paul.
+In the spring 2002 Convocation, our 2,000th graduate walked across the stage, receiving congratulations from the then University President Dr. Ross Paul.

 Dr. Dick Moriarty, UWindsor's first athletic director, maintains a personal website dedicated to the dynamic, athletic history of the former Assumption College and the University of Windsor.